Skip to content

 | (1) | Free

-Automatically extracts ticket codes from branch names and prefixes commit messages
+Automatically extracts ticket codes from branch names, prefixes commit messages, and formats AI-generated messages

 Installation